l7mp/learning-go/99-labs/02-webapps/README.md

 ```

 > **Note**
 > The cluster IP is the same as the external IP in the above case, but this is just a Minikube subtlety.
 Usually the cluster IP will be chosen as an unroutable private IP and only the external IP will be global.

-> **Warning**
-> If the external IP in the output of `kubectl get` shows the status `<pending>` for more than a minute then `minikube tunnel` is not running.
+If the external IP in the output of `kubectl get` shows the status `<pending>` for more than a minute then `minikube tunnel` is not running.
 Just start it and everything should work fine.
 At least on Minikube.
 Otherwise, contact your Kubernetes provider.

 Now we can issue a HTTP query to the Service from the host: